-Critical Accounting Policy and Estimates.
+Critical Accounting Policy and Estimates

 Our Management's Discussion and Analysis of Financial Condition and Results of Operations section discusses our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an on-going basis, management evaluates its estimates and judgments, including those related to revenue recognition, accrued expenses, financing operations, and contingencies and litigation.
 Management bases its estimates and judgments on historical experience and on various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 The most significant accounting estimates inherent in the preparation of our financial statements include estimates as to the appropriate carrying value of certain assets and liabilities which are not readily apparent from other sources.
 In addition, these accounting policies are described at relevant sections in this discussion and analysis and in the notes to the financial statements included in this Annual Report on Form 10-K.

-The following discussion of our financial condition and results of operations should be read in conjunction with our audited financial statements for the year ended December 31, 2022 and 2021, respectively together with notes thereto, which are included in this Annual Report on Form 10-K.
+The following discussion of our financial condition and results of operations should be read in conjunction with our audited financial statements for the year ended December 31, 2023 and 2022, respectively together with notes thereto, which are included in this Annual Report on Form 10-K.

-For the Year Ended December 31, 2022 compared to the year ended December 31, 2021.
+Results of Operations for the Year Ended December 31, 2023, compared to the year ended December 31, 2022

 Revenues.
-Our rental revenues increased \$386,900 to \$1,579,682 for the year ended December 31, 2022, compared to \$1,192,782 for the comparable period in 2021 due to the acquisition of 4 new properties which were rehabbed and rented out.
+Our rental revenues increased to \$1,885,985 for the year ended December 31, 2023, compared to \$1,579,682 for the comparable period in 2022, an increase of \$306,303, or 19%.
+The increase was due to a change in City of Los Angeles rent control laws which allowed a stronger rental collection.

 Operating expenses.
-Operating expenses increased \$273,197 to \$798,559 for the year ended December 31, 2022, compared to \$525,362 for the comparable period in 2021.
+Operating expenses increased to \$1,142,038 for the year ended December 31, 2023, compared to \$752,503 for the comparable period in 2022, an increase of \$389,535, or 52%.
 Operating expenses are comprised of general and administrative expenses, consulting fees, depreciation, professional fees, property taxes, rent, repairs and maintenance, transfer agent and filing fees and utilities.
 The components of operating expenses are discussed below.
+Operating increased primarily due to increased repairs and maintenance on properties in the current year.